-The company that is focused on operational excellence is focused on eliminating costs and keeping the product simple.
-The company that is focused on product/technology focuses on the product itself.
+The company that focuses on operational excellence focuses on eliminating costs and keeping the product simple.
+The company that focuses on product/technology focuses on the product itself.
 The company that focuses on customer intimacy focuses on the customers' experiences.